 6/ Any anecdote or major fact you would like to share about your job?

 In 2016, following a storm in the English Channel, 4 network cables between the United Kingdom and France were damaged close to Dover.
-Louis Dreyfus Travocean had to perform a repair very quickly.
+LD Travocean had to perform a repair very quickly.
 Almost 12 months later, we got a call informing us that the network was damaged again, but on the French side this time.
 It is a rare event in the life cycle of this kind of cable, and I was lucky to be involved in both projects with very different technical solutions, within a year.

 7/ Are you a land or sea person?